the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 #### Final Score

 Your final score for the project will take into account your self-assessed score and the teacher-assessed score.
-Any score above a 5.6 will be rounded up.
+Any score will be rounded up.

 > self-assessed score*(.25)+ teacher score*(.75) = YOUR FINAL GRADE